s0lesurviv0r/BitTroll/README.md

 to receiving node by calling a RESTful API endpoint on the receiving node.

 ### Web UI
-The web ui supplied in BitTroll is contained in a single `index.html` file.
+The Web UI supplied in BitTroll is contained in a single `index.html` file.
 It uses the RESTful API to communicate with the BitTroll backend.
 The `index.html` file is in the `templates` folder and could be easily replaced with something to suit your needs.
 Additionally, custom web interfaces can be written to utilize BitTroll's RESTful API.